elvisciuffetelli/personal-website/README.md

 IS_TEMPLATE=false
 ```

-in your ENVs to prevent `npm build` from reverting `data.json` back to Octocat's data.
+in your ENVs to prevent `npm build` from reverting `data.json` back to default data.

 ### To check before deploying